mvolkmann/blog/src/zig.md

     switch (value) {
         1 => log("one"),

+        // Double-dot ranges have an exclusive upper bound.
+        // Triple-dot ranges have an inclusive upper bound.
         2...5 => { // braces are only required for multiple statements
             log("two to five");
         },

         6, 8, 10 => {
             log("six, eight, or ten");
         },

         // The else branch must be specified
         // unless the other branches are exhaustive. else => log("other")